Table of Contents

 Answer 1

-We try to follow the "tool for the job" philosophy.
+We try to follow the "tool for the job" philosophy of Unix.
 It may mean more programs running, but the flexibility you get is usually worth it.

 See the "Data Room" section in docs/config-notes.txt for more configuration ideas and explanations.